By Tim Lambert

 In the 16th century, Limerick remained a busy little town.
 However, the 17th century was a turbulent one for Ireland and Limerick underwent four sieges.

 In 1641 Ireland rose in rebellion.
 In 1642 the Irish army entered Limerick.
 The English troops in the city withdrew into the castle and the Irish laid siege.
-The English held out for a month but they gave in when they realized the Irish were mining the walls.
+The English held out for a month but they gave in when they realised the Irish were mining the walls.
 (A common tactic was to dig tunnels under the walls of a castle and then burn the wooden supports.
 The walls would then collapse).

 Then in 1649, Oliver Cromwell began the reconquest of Ireland.
 In June 1651 an English army under Henry Ireton arrived in Limerick.
 They were unable to take the city by storm as it was too heavily defended.
 So they blockaded Limerick.
 The plague broke out in the city and decimated the defenders.
 Eventually, after 5 months, the Irish under their leader, Hugh O’Neil were forced to surrender.
 The English then executed several people who they claimed were responsible for prolonging the siege by refusing to accept surrender terms earlier.